0xfuturistic/solhooks/README.md

 ```
 ---

+# 🧍 Use cases

-## 🔄 Chaining Multiple Operations with Solhooks
+## 🖇️ Chaining Multiple Operations with Solhooks
 In the realm of Ethereum smart contracts, there are times when you might want to sequence multiple operations or even call functions from various contracts in a specific order.
 This is where Solhooks truly shines.

 ### What does "chaining multiple operations" mean?